exyi/CheckTestOutput/README.md

 }
 ```

-Or, you can check if the object matches when it is serialized to JSON (using Newtonsoft.Json)
+You can check if the object matches when it is serialized to JSON (using Newtonsoft.Json)

 ```csharp
 [Fact]